Normal Size Of Prostate Gland In Cc

 Factors Influencing Prostate Size

 Several factors can influence the size of the prostate gland.
-Age is a primary factor, with the prostate typically growing larger as men get older.
-Hormonal changes, particularly the levels of dihydrotestosterone (DHT), also play a role in prostate growth.
-Genetic predisposition, lifestyle factors such as diet and exercise, and certain medical conditions can also affect prostate size.
+So age is a primary factor, with the prostate typically growing larger as men get older.
+Here's the thing — hormonal changes, particularly the levels of dihydrotestosterone (DHT), also play a role in prostate growth.
+In real terms, genetic predisposition, lifestyle factors such as diet and exercise, and certain medical conditions can also affect prostate size.
 Understanding these factors can help men make informed decisions about their health and take preventive measures.

 Trends and Latest Developments